nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > This command will only grab upcoming Events and ignore duplicate Events.

-### 2.10.2 Post Event to Google Calendar: `pg`
+### 2.10.2 Post Task to Google Calendar: `pg`

-Other than getting events from Google Calendar, you are also able to add a task to your calendar.
+Other than getting events from Google Calendar, you are also able to add a task from KIT as an Event to your calendar.

-Description: Post the specified task to your Google Calendar. <br>
+Description: Add the specified task to your Google Calendar. <br>

-Format: `postgoogle INDEX`, `pg INDEX`
+Format: `postgoogle [INDEX]`, `pg [INDEX]`

+> If INDEX is specified and correct, adds the selected task to calendar.
+> If INDEX is not specified, adds **all** displayed task to calendar.
-> Note that start date and end date must not be empty to post your event to the calendar.
+> Note that start date and end date must not be empty to add your event to the calendar.

 ### 2.11 Clearing all task: `clear`